aio-libs/aiohttp/docs/web_reference.rst

 .. function:: normalize_path_middleware(*, \
                                         append_slash=True, merge_slashes=True)

-  Middleware that normalizes the path of a request.
+  Middleware factory which produces a middleware that normalizes the path of a request.
 By normalizing it means:

       - Add a trailing slash to the path.
       - Double slashes are replaced by one.